 The Goldsky strategy is relatively conservative running gross exposure of 150% at most and the fund is almost always 90% invested in the markets while holding the balance of 10% in cash.

 To give back to his community, Grace together his wife Janey recently established the Sleep Safe Sleep Sweet (SSSS) Foundation for homeless youths in Australia with Goldsky contributing $100,000 and pledging 25% of all future management fees to the venture.

-Grace said his wife thought long and hard about how SSSS will operate to ensure its effectiveness and longevity instead of just being a stop-gap, band-aid solution to the problem of homelessness that affects more than 300 people in the Grace’s northern New South Wales home region of Tweed Heads.
+Janey Grace the brainchild behind SSSS thought long and hard about how SSSS will operate to ensure its effectiveness and longevity instead of just being a stop-gap, band-aid solution to the problem of homelessness that affects more than 300 people in the Grace’s northern New South Wales home region of Tweed Heads.